The Eau Claire project is a gold deposit located in Québec, Canada. It is 100% owned by precious metals exploration…

-The construction activities also comprise a new potash handling facility at the bulk handling terminal in Port Moody, British Columbia.
-The facility, expected to be commissioned in June 2017, will have related infrastructure, a new railcar unloading station, new covered conveyor systems, control dust emission system and a new storage warehouse.
+Works also comprised of the construction of potash handling facility at the bulk handling terminal in Port Moody, British Columbia.
+The facility consists of related infrastructure, a new railcar unloading station, new covered conveyor systems, control dust emission system, and a new storage warehouse.

 Water supply for the mine is provided from the Buffalo Pound Lake.

 KSPC entered an agreement with Koch Fertilizer for the supply of up to 450,000t of granular potash per annum.

 The engineering, procurement, construction and management contract for the project was awarded to AMEC Americas.
 The contractual scope includes project management, detailed engineering and construction management services for the production facility, as well as commissioning and project management services for the mining, processing and site infrastructure facilities.